Judge to 'reconsider' Supreme Court decision on Northern Ireland abortion zones

-Deputy County Court Judge to 'reconsider' Supreme Court Judgement that Northern Ireland abortion buffer zones are compatiable with freedom of expression and religion
+JD Vance free speech debate: Judge to 'reconsider' Supreme Court judgement that Northern Ireland abortion buffer zones are compatible with freedom of expression and religion

 Stormont introduced ‘safe access zones’ of up to 150 metres around eight abortion clinics in 2023.